A True Story

-The stage musical HOAX My Lonely Heart
+HOAX My Lonely Heart (stage musical)

-The graphic novel HOAX Psychosis Blues
+HOAX Psychosis Blues (graphic novel)

-It was evident from the qualitative feedback that HOAX had a profound effect on its audiences, suggesting these cross-media narratives held a very real potential to change attitudes, reduce public stigma and reduce self-stigma around mental health.
+It was evident from the qualitative feedback that HOAX had a profound effect on its audiences, suggesting these crossmedia narratives held a very real potential to change attitudes, reduce public stigma and reduce self-stigma around mental health.

 In 2015, we began working with the Psychosis Research Unit (PRU) – a joint project between Greater Manchester West Mental Health NHS Foundation Trust and The University of Manchester – to explore how PRU might quantitatively harness that potential and test the hypothesis that HOAX could lead to positive behavior change around mental health, and even to self-recovery.
-Thus we created The HOAX Project – a world-first cross-media narrative, health research study.
+Thus we created The HOAX Project – a world-first crossmedia narrative, health research study.